tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/set-blob-tier.md

   * The new blob tier may not be lower than the existing one.
   * The new blob tier should be able to accommodate the blob's content length.
 For a list of tiers and allowed content length, see [High-performance Premium Storage and managed disks for VMs](/azure/storage/storage-premium-storage#features).

-Setting the block blob's tier on a blob storage accounts have the following restriction:
+Setting the block blob's tier on a blob storage or general purpose v2 account have the following restriction:
   * Setting the tier on a snapshot or a block blob with snapshots is not allowed.

 The list of supported tiers is not restricted by the request version, and new tiers may be added in the future.